Whole-Home Humidifiers in Boulder/Denver

 - Provide equivalent comfort levels with thermostat set at lower temperature = lower utility bills!

-In a standard, furnace-mounted, flow-through humidifier, water is evaporated across a special media pad in the humidifier and your furnace delivers the moistened air into your home through the ducting system.
-Reservoir type standard humidifiers are still available, but the flow-through design is currently the most popular in the residential industry.
-Because these humidifiers need the heat to be running to be fully effective, a consistent humidity level can be difficult to establish and maintain throughout the entire day.
+In a standard, furnace-mounted, flow-through central humidifier, water is evaporated across a special media pad in the humidifier and your furnace delivers the moistened air into your home through the ducting system.
+Reservoir type standard humidifiers are still available, but the flow-through design is currently the most popular in the residential market.
+These humidifiers will do a good job of maintaining a consistent humidity level as long the furnace is running consistently.
+When conditions cause the furnace to be ‘off’ for lengthy periods of time, a consistent humidity level may be difficult to establish and maintain throughout the entire day.

 Think of our beautiful, sunny Colorado days, when your heating system may not need to operate for hours on end.
 Unless you’ve got a lot of well-watered house plants, indoor humidity could drop significantly under those conditions.
-So with all standard humidifiers–which need hot air produced by the furnace to do their job properly–, performance can be less than fully satisfactory, at times, especially in larger homes.
+So with all standard humidifiers – which need hot air produced by the furnace to do their job – performance can be less than fully satisfactory, at times, especially in larger homes.

 Regardless of their limitations, we have found these types of humidifiers to be quite popular with our customers.
 Our estimators and service techs always make sure that you are fully educated on the humidifier options you are considering, and performance expectations and annual service requirements are part of that important, low-pressure conversation.